 If you’re like most website owners, you might not know that enabling WordPress social login can help you increase your website’s user engagement.
 And it all has to do with users forgetting their account passwords.

-Apparently, there’s a thing called “password fatigue” and your website might be suffering from it.
-It’s one of the main cases for activating WordPress social login.
+For those unfamiliar, there’s a thing called “password fatigue” and your website’s visitors or customers might be suffering from it.
+It’s one of the main reasons for activating the WordPress social login feature.

-Any site that requires users to log in and register also asks users for a password.
-And there are two main issues with this:
+Put simply, any site that requires users to log in and register also prompts them to create a new user account.
+There are two main issues with that:

-- You force a strong password on registration, which most users will forget (was it “iloveyou2015” or “qwerty2016” )
+- You force users to create a strong password on registration which most users will forget (was it “pizzaLover4ever” or “qwerty2020” ).

 - Come up with a username/password combination

 - Remember the username/password when they visit the websites later on

 - Reset their password if they forgot it or its username

 So, at the end of the day, your users will either (a) stop visiting your website or (b) provide fake information that’s not relevant to your site.
 The easiest way to overcome this issue is by using a social login plugin and allow users to log into your website using their social media account or Google account.